 Single sign-on (SSO) is an authentication service that allows users to use one set of login credentials to access different applications.

 It can be quite overwhelming to access different information stored on different platforms.
 Creating accounts, typing, and remembering passwords for each application can reduce productivity.
 IAM can be very useful here so that effort is not invested in things that have nothing to do with work.

 Solutions offered by IAM minimize the need to reset passwords.
 Resetting passwords can be up to 50% of the work of IT help desks.
 This saves time and money.

 The age of digital transformation has begun, and an increasing number of businesses are based on the cloud.
 Cloud identity access management is an efficient solution for organizations that want to make their business secure, productive, and easy to manage.

 If you want to know more:

 Are you interested in our Importance of Cloud Identity Access Management services?
-Schedule a FREE consultation with one of our experts!Schedule a free talk
+Schedule a talk with one of our experts!Schedule a talk

 Schedule a talk with one of our cloud experts!